Acrivastine and pseudoephedrine (Oral)

 It is very important that your doctor check your progress at regular visits.
 This will allow your to see if the medicine is working properly and to decide if you should continue to take it.

-Do not use acrivastine and pseudoephedrine and an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within 14 days of each other.
+Do not use this medicine and an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within 14 days of each other.

-Acrivastine and pseudoephedrine may cause some people to become dizzy, drowsy, or less alert than they are normally.
-Make sure you know how you react to acrivastine and pseudoephedrine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert.
+This medicine may cause some people to become dizzy, drowsy, or less alert than they are normally.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert.

-Acrivastine and pseudoephedrine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
+This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates, medicine for seizures, muscle relaxants, or anesthetics, including some dental anesthetics.
-Check with your medical doctor or dentist before taking any of the above while you are taking acrivastine and pseudoephedrine.
+Check with your medical doctor or dentist before taking any of the above while you are taking this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.